iterative/dvc.org/content/docs/start/experiments.md

 It runs the specified command (`python train.py`) in `dvc.yaml`.
 That command writes the metrics values to `metrics.json`.

-This experiment is then associated with the values found in parameters file (`params.yaml`), and other dependencies (`data/images/`) with these produced metrics.
+This experiment is then associated with the values found in the parameters file (`params.yaml`), and other dependencies (`data/images/`) with these produced metrics.